0xprinc/snapshotX/README.md

 ## Description
-This repo demonstrates cross-chain private voting between Inco and Redstone.
+This repo demonstrates cross-chain private voting between Inco and Base.
 The logic of tallying and execution of the proposal remains on Inco.
 The rest of the logic (authenticating users, proposal validation strategies, voting strategies remains on the primary chain).
-We use Hyperlane 's mailbox address to pass messages.
+We use Hyperlane and an offchain server to pass messages.
+We pass the hash of the ciphertext through hyperlane and we pass the actual ciphertext through the off-chain server which is verfied on Inco.
 We have defined Incoendpoint.sol and Targetendpoint.sol to pass messages.

 The modifications we made earlier remain the same but we spilt the codebase in the following manner:

 Logic on Inco:
 - votePower mapping : encrypted values of aggregated votes of (For, against, abstain)
-- inco endpoint contract : used for receiving crosschain calls from target chain(redstone)
+- inco endpoint contract : used for receiving crosschain calls from target chain(Base)
 - Execution Strategy Module : which accesses the votePower mapping and executes

 Logic on Redstone: